Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.

 - Lateral raise

-For these, you don’t need any weights, as your body weight is sufficient enough and will push your muscles to their limits.
+As well as building your core and lifting weights, you should familiarize yourself with some bodyweight exercises.
+You don’t need any weights for these, as your body weight is sufficient enough and will push your muscles to their limits.
+The great thing about these exercises is that you can literally do them anywhere.

 - Push-ups